Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Quotient graphs and partitions

 Given two vertices in an unoriented graph $u,v\in V$, a path from $u$ to $v$ is a collection of vertices $u_1,\dots,u_n$ such that $u=u_1,v=u_n$ and there is an edge $e_i=\{u_i,u_{i+1}\}$ of the graph for any $1\leq i\leq n-1$.
 For a path in our context we will consider all of the vertices $u_1,\dots,u_n$ distinct, as otherwise we will always consider another path whose vertices are all different by deleting the portion of the path in between the first arrival to a vertex and the second arrival to the same vertex.
 For brevity we use the notation

 to denote the path that connects $u_1$ with $u_n$ along the edges $e_i=\{u_i,u_{i+1}\}, 1\leq i\leq n-1$.

 \begin{definition} For an oriented graph $G=(V,E)$, we let $\underline{G}$ be the graph consisting of the same set of vertices and edges but forgetting the orientation.
 That is, if $(a,b)\in E$, then $\{a,b\}$ is an edge of $\underline{G}$.
 We call $\underline{G}$ the \textit{unorientation} of $G$.
-As the set of vertices and edges remains the same, we still use the notation $\underline{G}=(V,E)$.
+As the sets of vertices and edges remain the same, we still use the notation $\underline{G}=(V,E)$.
 See Example \ref{Example: Oriented and unoriented graphs} for an example of an oriented graph and its unorientation. \end{definition}

 \begin{example} In Figures \ref{fig:image1} and \ref{fig:image2}, we show an example of an oriented graph $G$ and its unorientation.
 We use arrows to represent the oriented edges.
 Notice that, in the unorientation, we keep the multiplicity of the edges. \end{example}